barrel/sweet-board/README.md

 ## Configurations

-You can add text reply to your users by editing the reply.php page.
+You can add text reply to your users by editing reply.php

 ```xml
 <Response>